What Types of Insurance Do Fitness Businesses Need?

 General liability insurance covers third-party lawsuits alleging property damage or bodily injury.
 This means that if a client has an accident on your premises, the policy will cover both their medical bills and pay for your defense if they decide to sue you, and cover eventual settlement monies.

 Additionally, if you hire independent contractors, such as personal trainers or physical therapists, they’ll need to have their general liability insurance.
-Ensure that they have a certificate of insurance for their general liability policy, and that you are added as an additional insured.
+Ensure that they have a certificate of insurance for their general liability policy.
+And that you are added as an additional insured.

 Commercial Property Insurance